ABDULLAHALMEHDHAR/Coding-Tasks/README.md

 # Neural Network Task

 ## Description
-This project demonstrates the implementation of a neural network for a specific machine learning task.
-The notebook guides you through the process of building, training, and evaluating a neural network model.
-Understanding this process is crucial for anyone looking to gain proficiency in machine learning and neural network architectures.
+This project demonstrates the implementation of a neural network for a specific machine learning task using a Jupyter notebook.
+The notebook guides you through the following steps:

+Data Preprocessing: Loading and preparing the dataset for training, including handling missing values, normalizing data, and splitting the dataset into training and test sets.
+Model Building: Constructing a neural network model using TensorFlow/Keras.
+This includes defining the architecture, choosing the activation functions, and setting up the optimizer and loss functions.
+Model Training: Training the neural network model on the prepared dataset.
+This involves feeding the data into the model, adjusting weights through backpropagation, and monitoring the training process using metrics such as accuracy and loss.
+Model Evaluation: Evaluating the performance of the trained model on the test set.
+This includes generating metrics like accuracy, precision, recall, and confusion matrix to understand how well the model performs.
+Hyperparameter Tuning: Experimenting with different hyperparameters such as learning rate, batch size, and number of epochs to optimize the model's performance.
+Visualization: Visualizing the results of the training process, including plotting the training and validation accuracy/loss over epochs, and visualizing the model's predictions versus the actual values.

 ## Table of Contents
 - [Installation](#installation)